AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 Queries that have been saved as a template can be scheduled from the Query Editor.
 Scheduling queries allows you to automate query runs on a custom cadence.
 You can schedule queries based on frequency, date, and time, and also choose an output dataset for your results if necessary.
 Query schedules can also be disabled or deleted through the UI.

 Schedules are set in the Query Editor.
 When using the Query Editor, you can only add a schedule to a query that has already been created, saved, and run.
-The same limitation does not apply to the [!DNL Query Service] API:
+The same limitation does not apply to the [!DNL Query Service] API.

+>[!NOTE]
+>
+>Scheduled queries that fail three consecutive runs are automatically put in a [!UICONTROL Quarantined] status.
+A query with this status requires your intervention before any further executions can take place.
+See the [quarantined queries](./monitor-queries.md#quarantined-queries) documentation for more details.

 See the query schedules documentation to learn how to [create query schedules in the UI](./query-schedules.md).
 Alternatively, to learn how to add schedules using the API, read the [scheduled queries endpoint guide](../api/scheduled-queries.md).